 - Which Chinese language is your child learning?

 - Does your family speak Mandarin and/or Cantonese?
-If both, the Greenfield series would be a fantastic option since narration of both languages are included in the CD.
+If both, the Greenfield series would be a fantastic option since both languages are included in the CD.

 - Does your family read simplified and/or traditional Chinese?
 Odonata and 四五快读 are the least expensive options.

 - What other books do you have at home?

 - Do you have other simple books at home that can provide adequate reading practice?
 Do you have time or skills to make your own personal books for reading practice?
 Can your child read them independently?

 - Consider your current options before investing in more leveled readers.